jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianindependentsamplesttest.md

 - SD: Standard deviation of the mean.
 - SE: Standard error of the mean.
 - Credible interval: Central credible interval.
 Default is 95%.

+#### Prior and Posterior Mass Table
+- The first column contains the dependent variable.
+- Section: The section under which the mass is calculated.
+- Mass: Displays the mass under the specified section.

 #### Plots
 - Prior and posterior: Displays the prior (dashed line) and posterior (solid line) distribution of the effect size under the alternative hypothesis.
 The grey areas represents the equivalence region of the prior and the posterior density.
 The horizontal solid line represents the width of the 95% credible interval of the posterior distribution.